-Although credit for this category was not requested, Hanstead Creek, Type F waters, flows through the center of the property.
+Although credit for this category was not requested, there is a segment of Type F stream bisecting the southeast corner of the property.
 As required by county code (KCC 21A24.358.C), the buffer width required for Type F waters is 165 feet.
 In order to be eligible for this category, the participating land must provide a buffer greater than two times that required (or 330 feet) for three points to be awarded or provide a buffer greater than three times that required (or 495 feet) for five points to be awarded.
-The owner is providing a buffer of native vegetation to the north of this stream that averages 550 feet in width, which is more than three times the buffer required.
-Credit for this category is therefore recommended at the five point award level.
+The owner is providing a buffer of native vegetation to the north of this stream that averages 385 feet in width, which is more than two times the buffer required.
+Credit for this category is therefore recommended at the three point award level.